-- 1.9 All comments received will be carefully considered and addressed.
-In addition, the outcome of the consultation process and the key issues addressed will be summarised and presented to the Executive Committee for their consideration prior to final adoption of the SRF update. - 1.10 Once adopted, the SRF update will form a material planning consideration, to be considered by the Local Planning Authority in the determination of future planning applications.
+- public and key stakeholder consultation.
+The formal public consultation period ran from 21st April to 2nd June 2017. - 1.8 This further version of the document has been updated in response to the comments that have been received and following further and ongoing consultation between landowners and stakeholders. - 1.9 The status of this document, following full endorsement by Manchester City Council, is as a material planning consideration, to be considered by the Local Planning Authority in the determination of future planning applications.
 In addition, the principles set out within this document have further weight given that they have been drafted to be consistent with national planning policy and the local Development Plan.